mesosphere/dcos-commons/frameworks/elastic/README.md

 dcos package install --app --options=custom_name.json elastic
 ```

-See [Configuration Options](#configuration-options) for a list of fields that can be customized via an options JSON file when the Elasticsearch cluster is created.
+See [Configuring](#configuring) for a list of fields that can be customized via an options JSON file when the Elasticsearch cluster is created.

 ## Uninstall